SonarSource/sonarlint-vscode/README.md

 Configuring a project binding at the workspace level mutes **Won’t Fix** and **False Positive** issues in any of the project's sub-folders added to the workspace.

+In connected mode with SonarCloud or any commercial edition of SonarQube, SonarLint receives notifications about Quality Gate changes and new issues.
+This feature can be toggled using the `disableNotifications` field in a server connection definition.

 SonarLint keep server side data in a local storage.
 If you change something on the server such as the quality profile, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ## Contributions